chatwoot/docs/docs/self-hosted/deployment/architecture.md

 A new version of Chatwoot is released around the first monday of every month.
 We also release minor versions when there is a need for Hotfixes or security updates.

 You can stay tuned to our [Roadmap](https://github.com/chatwoot/chatwoot/milestones) and [releases](https://github.com/chatwoot/chatwoot/releases) on github.
-We recommend you to stay upto date with our releases to enjoy the lastest features and security updates.
+We recommend you to stay upto date with our releases to enjoy the latest features and security updates.

 The deployment process for a newer version involves updating your app servers and workers with the latest code.
 Most updates would involve database migrations as well which can be executed through the following rails command.